stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 1920, I had my researches in coherent shape, I felt a slight lessening of the tension which their earlier stages had increased.
 After all, and in spite of the fancies prompted by blind emotions, were not most of my phenomena readily explainable?
-Any chance might have turned my mind to dark studies during the amnesia&mdash;and then I read the forbidden legends and met the members of ancient and ill-regarded cults.
+Any chance might have turned my mind to dark studies during the amnesia--and then I read the forbidden legends and met the members of ancient and ill-regarded cults.
 That, plainly, supplied the material for the dreams and disturbed feelings which came after the return of memory.
-As for the marginal notes in dream-hieroglyphs and languages unknown to me, but laid at my door by librarians&mdash;I might easily have picked up a smattering of the tongues during my secondary state, while the hieroglyphs were doubtless coined by my fancy from descriptions in old legends, and   afterward
+As for the marginal notes in dream-hieroglyphs and languages unknown to me, but laid at my door by librarians--I might easily have picked up a smattering of the tongues during my secondary state, while the hieroglyphs were doubtless coined by my fancy from descriptions in old legends, and   afterward
 woven into my dreams.
 I tried to verify certain points through conversation with known cult-leaders,